aro-network/aro-docs/docs/campaigns/jade.md

 In Testnet, earn Jade by running ARO Nodes and competing with other resource providers (miners).
 Expect significantly higher rewards than Previewnet.

 ### Unlocking Jade in Lock
-During Testnet, activate your **Jade in Lock** from Previewnet by running nodes and collecting mining yields.
+During Testnet, activate your **Jade in Lock** by running nodes and collecting mining yields.
 The more you mine, the faster you unlock these rewards.
 Full details will be shared before Testnet launches.

 ## Jade in Mainnet